cedar-policy/rfcs/text/0021-any-and-all-operators.md

 Predicate  :=
   INTCMP Expr |
   'like' PAT |
+  'is' Path |
   IDENT '(' [ExprList] ')'
 INTCMP := '<' | '<=' | '>' | '>='
 ```

-The extended grammar supports applying functions, integer comparisons, and the `like` operator to sets of values.
+The extended grammar supports applying extension functions, integer comparisons, as well as the `like` and `is` operators to sets of values.

 For example: